 You can see why, then, I think that breast reduction is one of the most underrated plastic surgery procedures out there.
 It’s a great way for patients to feel comfortable in their own body and relieve the pain associated with overly large breasts.

-Whether you’re getting a breast reduction in Minneapolis or San Diego, it’s important that you seek out a highly qualified surgeon with experience in these procedures.
+Whether you’re getting a breast reduction in Chicago or San Diego, it’s important that you seek out a highly qualified surgeon with experience in these procedures.
 But it’s also important to find someone who will listen to you and what you want your final results to be.

 Breast augmentation will probably keep hogging the spotlight.
 And that’s fine.
 As long as people don’t forget all of the benefits of breast reduction—and the wonderful things this procedure can do for many people.